galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 >
 >    {% include snippets/import_via_link.md %}
 >
->    You may as well use the shared data library or directly download from DATRAS data portal but the previous
+>    You may as well use the shared data library or directly download the data from the DATRAS data portal but the previous
 >    method is preferred.
 >
 >    {% include snippets/import_from_data_library.md %}